TAA Program Benefits and Services under Reversion 2014

 - You will be able to complete the training during the period authorized for receipt of Completion TRA

-Allowable types of training include: classroom training, on the-job training, customized training designed to meet the needs of a specific employer or group of employers, apprenticeship programs, post-secondary education, prerequisite education or coursework and remedial education, which may include GED preparation, literacy training, basic math, or English as a Second Language.
+Allowable types of training include: classroom training, on the-job training, customized training designed to meet the needs of a specific employer or group of employers, apprenticeship programs, post secondary education, or remedial education, which may include GED preparation, literacy training, basic math, or English as a Second Language.
 The cost of training is paid to the training provider by the State with TAA Program funds.

 - No suitable employment is available.

-- There is a reasonable expectation of employment following completion of training.
+- A reasonable expectation of employment following completion of training exists.

 - Training is reasonably available.

-- You are qualified to undertake and complete such training.
+- You are to undertake and complete such training.

 - Training is available at a reasonable cost.